Andrea LaFontaine: Education

 In 2009, LaFontaine received a Bachelor's degree in Political Science from Central Michigan University.
 In 2011, LaFontain completed a Master of Public Administration from Central Michigan University.

 Career

 For nearly a decade, LaFontaine worked as a waitress at Ken's Country Kitchen in Richmond.

 In 2009, LaFontaine's political career started when she became the legislative assistant for Senator Alan Sanborn.

 LaFontaine narrowly won against four opponents in the Republican Party Primary election in August 2010.
 She defeated Democratic Party incumbent Jennifer Haase with 16,101 votes to 14,354 votes.
 Libertarian Party candidate Scott Dudek had 1,367 votes.

 LaFontaine is pro-life and does not support abortion under any circumstances.
-She is pro-gun rights: a member of National Rifle Association (NRA) and Michigan Coalition for Responsible Gun Owners (MCRGO).
+She is pro-gun rights: a member of National Rifle Association of America (NRA) and Michigan Coalition for Responsible Gun Owners (MCRGO).
 She opposes taxes on businesses, advocating repeal of the Michigan Business Tax.

-LaFountain became a Commissioner for Oakland County Parks and a Trail Specialist for Michigan Department of Natural Resources.
+LaFontaine became a Commissioner for Oakland County Parks and a Trail Specialist for Michigan Department of Natural Resources.
 In 2018, LaFountaine became the Great Lake-to-Lake Trails Ambassador.